idptools/starling/README.md

 ### A note on STARLING version/manuscript
 The STARLING manuscript [was preprinted and submitted in February 2025](https://doi.org/10.1101/2025.02.14.638373).
 Reviews were received in May 2025, and a revised version was resubmitted (but not updated as a preprint, in compliance with the publisher's requirements) in October 2025.

 However, STARLING itself has been completely updated as part of the revision process, moving from a UNet-based diffusion model to a Vision Transformer.
-The notebooks in this repository reflect the revised version.
-We are happy to share our revised version of the manuscript with people—please just email alex (alex dot holehouse at wustl dot edu), and he can share it!
+The code on the main branch in this repository reflects the revised version.
+We are happy to share our revised version of the manuscript with people—please email alex (alex dot holehouse at wustl dot edu), and he can share it!
+Furthermore, if the previous version is required, we have a frozen branch that reflects the `STARLING-UNET` branch from February 2025.

 # Documentation
 [https://idptools-starling.readthedocs.io/en/latest/](https://idptools-starling.readthedocs.io/en/latest/)